AOMediaCodec/av1-spec/annex.b.superframes.md

 **sz** specifies the number of bytes in the entire bitstream and is provided by external means.

-**obu_size** specifies the size in bytes of the next OBU.
+**obu_length** specifies the length in bytes of the next OBU.

-**Note:** It is legal for the OBU to set obu_has_payload_length_field equal to 1 to indicate that the obu_payload_size syntax element is present.
-In this case, the decoding process assumes that obu_size and obu_payload_size are set consistently.
+**Note:** It is legal for the OBU to set obu_has_size_field equal to 1 to indicate that the obu_size syntax element is present.
+In this case, the decoding process assumes that obu_size and obu_length are set consistently.
-If obu_size and obu_payload_size are both present, but inconsistent, then the packed file is deemed invalid.
+If obu_size and obu_length are both present, but inconsistent, then the packed file is deemed invalid.
 {:.alert .alert-info }